Monica Rambeau

 Monica Rambeau is a superhero appearing in American comic books published by Marvel Comics.
 Created by writer Roger Stern and artist John Romita Jr., the character first appeared in The Amazing Spider-Man Annual #16 (October 1982).
-Monica gained super powers after being bombarded by extradimensional energy produced by an energy disruptor weapon.
-She joined and eventually became leader of the Avengers for a time.
+Monica Rambeau gained her superpowers after being bombarded by extra-dimensional energy produced by an energy disruptor weapon.
+She later joined and eventually became leader of the Avengers for a time.
 She was also a member of Nextwave and the latest Ultimates team.
 The character has also been known as Captain Marvel, Photon, Pulsar, and Spectrum at various points in her history.

-Akira Akbar portrayed young Monica Rambeau in the Marvel Cinematic Universe film Captain Marvel (2019).
-Teyonah Parris portrays the adult version of Rambeau in the television miniseries WandaVision (2021) and will also appear in The Marvels (2023).
+Monica Rambeau appears in the Marvel Cinematic Universe films Captain Marvel (2019) and The Marvels (2023) as well as the television miniseries WandaVision (2021), portrayed by Akira Akbar as a child and Teyonah Parris as an adult.